-Deferred income tax is determined on a non-discounted basis using tax rates and laws that have been substantively enacted at the balance sheet date and are expected to apply when the deferred tax asset or liability is settled.
+Deferred income tax is determined on a non-discounted basis using tax rates and laws that have been substantively enacted at the consolidated statement of financial position date and are expected to apply when the deferred tax asset or liability is settled.
 Deferred tax assets are recognized to the extent that it is probable that future taxable profit will be available against which the deductible temporary differences can be utilized.

 The Company records foreign exchange gains or losses representing the impacts of movements in foreign exchange rates on the tax bases of non-monetary assets and liabilities which are denominated in foreign currencies.
-Foreign exchange gains and losses relating to deferred income taxes are included in deferred income tax expense or recovery in the consolidated statement of loss.
+Foreign exchange gains and losses relating to deferred income taxes are included in deferred income tax expense or recovery in the consolidated statement of income (loss).